-- Working Paper
+- Conference Paper

 Despite its size and complexity, the human cortex exhibits striking anatomical regularities, suggesting there may simple meta-algorithms underlying cortical learning and computation.
 We expect such meta-algorithms to be of interest since they need to operate quickly, scalably and effectively with little-to-no specialized assumptions.
 This note focuses on a speciﬁc question: How can neurons use vast quantities of unlabeled data to speed up learning from the comparatively rare labels provided by reward systems?
 As a partial answer, we propose randomized co-training as a biologically plausible meta-algorithm satisfying the above requirements.
-As evidence, we describe a biologically-inspired algorithm, Correlated Nyström Views (XNV) that achieves state-of-the-art performance in semi-supervised learning, and sketch work in progress on a neuronal implementation Show more
+As evidence, we describe a biologically-inspired algorithm, Correlated Nyström Views (XNV) that achieves state-of-the-art performance in semi-supervised learning, and sketch work in progress on a neuronal implementation.
+Show more

-Organisational unit03659 - Buhmann, Joachim M.
+Organisational unit03659 - Buhmann, Joachim M. / Buhmann, Joachim M.

 MoreShow all metadata